nghia46/BankAccountManager_WF/README.md

 # BankAccountManager_WF
-WinformPJ crud back account using Winform
+WinformPJ crud bank account using Winform
 # Welcome to Bank account manager Repository

 ## You will find in this Repository the winform aplication to manager the banks account